KatEugene/N-Gram-Generating-Model/README.md

-# N-Gram-Generating-Model-
+# N-Gram-Generating-Model
 N-Gram model using for generating texts